South East England: Ethnicity

+Religion

 Governance and politics

 South East England is an official region for statistical and strategic planning purposes, but is not served by any directly elected regional government.
 From 1998 to 2010 local councils sent to the voluntary South East England Regional Assembly, based in Guildford.
-Delegates met six times a year and was responsible for the South East England Development Agency, a project which oversaw investment projects in the region.
+Delegates met six times a year and it was responsible for the South East England Development Agency, a project which oversaw investment projects in the region.
 It was abolished on 31 March 2009 and replaced with South East England Councils in Kingston upon Thames.
-The region is sub-divided into several local councils, most composed of two-tiered council- featuring county and district councils- and unitary authorities:
+The region is divided into several local council areas, most composed of two-tiered councils (the tiers are county councils and district councils) and unitary authorities:

 Westminster seats

 The South East of England is the most Conservative voting region of Britain in terms of both seats and votes.
 The area also has some seats where there is strong support for other parties, for example, Oxford, Slough and Southampton Test for Labour and Brighton Pavilion which is held by the Green Party.
 Out of 84 parliamentary seats, the Conservatives hold 72.
 In the 2017 general election, the Conservatives won 54.8% of votes, Labour 28.6%, Liberal Democrats 10.6%, Greens 3.1%, and UKIP 2.2%.